 These courses are advanced explorations of all areas of technical theatre.
 Topics will include set design, set construction, lighting, sound, properties, costuming, and special effects.
 Students will study stage management, exploring various forms of leadership skills.
 Students will be required to attend play rehearsals and serve on production crews outside of class.
-Students will be required to
+Students will be required to read plays and/or see local productions.

-451951 Musical Theatre
+451951 Theatre: Musical Theatre